vikaskedia/app.aiworkspace.pro/ESIGN_FEATURE_README.md

 ## Features

 - **PDF Document Upload**: Internal users can upload PDF documents requiring signatures
-- **Digital Signatures**: External users can sign documents using a digital signature pad
+- **In-PDF Digital Signatures**: External users can sign directly inside the PDF document by placing signature areas
+- **Multi-Step Signing Process**: Guided workflow for document review, signature placement, and signing
+- **PDF Manipulation**: Signatures are embedded directly into the PDF using PDF-lib for legal compliance
-- **Signature Tracking**: Complete audit trail of who signed when and where
+- **Signature Tracking**: Complete audit trail of who signed when and where with signature positioning
 - **Legal Compliance**: Signatures include IP address, timestamp, and user agent for legal validity
 - **Status Tracking**: Real-time status updates (pending, signed, rejected)
+- **Enhanced Viewing**: Internal users can see signed PDFs with embedded signatures and detailed signature information

 ## How It Works